placebeyondtheclouds/placebeyondtheclouds.github.io/_posts/2025-11-13-mobula8-runcam.md

 - send radio's RTC data to the flight controller to have correct time in blackbox files and on the OSD: go to special functions, add `ON Lua bfbkgd On` and turn the checkmark on
 - ch5 inverted, SB - arm
 - ch6 inverted, SA - air / acro / angle
-- ch7 - turtle mode
+- ch7 - turtle mode (+ blackbox erase)
 - ch8 (aux4 is 3 in vtx CLI command), S2 - VTX power control
-- ch9 - SW5 toggle - switch between the cameras
+- ch9 - SW5 toggle (aux5) - switch between the cameras
 - ch10, SW6 toggle - Runcam button
 - CH11 SD (aux7) beeper
 - CH12 SW2 2pos (aux8) blackbox